gBringout/CoilDesign/Readme.md

         <img width="35%" src="/streamBEM/examples/Proto.png" alt="Protype" title="Protype"></img>
 </div>

 Here, BEM formulation is used along with stream function to formulate the coil design as an optimization.
-3 Basic examples are presented to make coils for [Magnetic Particle Imaging](http://en.wikipedia.org/wiki/Magnetic_particle_imaging) scanner according to [this publication](http://gael-bringout.com/public/Bringout%202014%20-%20Coil%20Design%20for%20Magnetic%20Particle%20Imaging%20Application%20for%20a%20Preclinical%20Scanner.pdf).
+3 Basic examples are presented to make coils for [Magnetic Particle Imaging](http://en.wikipedia.org/wiki/Magnetic_particle_imaging) scanner according to [the publication](http://gael-bringout.com/public/Bringout%202014%20-%20Coil%20Design%20for%20Magnetic%20Particle%20Imaging%20Application%20for%20a%20Preclinical%20Scanner.pdf) published [here](http://dx.doi.org/10.1109/TMAG.2014.2344917).
 The examples are:
 + A circular quadrupole,
 + A circular drive coil,
 + A planar drive coil,